John A Waller

 In March 2020, the UK government introduced the Coronavirus Act 2020.
 The act protects UK businesses due to the current pandemic.

-Importantly for commercial tenants, it is provided by means of a condition that those businesses unable to pay rent due directly to the pandemic would avoid eviction.
+Importantly for commercial tenants, a condition provides that businesses unable to pay rent directly due to the pandemic avoid eviction.

 Further, the Corporate Insolvency and Governance Act 2020 stopped a creditor from issuing a winding-up petition unless the Coronavirus condition is fulfilled.
 That is, a creditor must believe that either: